JoinColony/colonyNetwork/docs/_Interface_IMetaColony.md

 ### `addExtension`

-Add a new extension/version to the ExtensionManager.
+Add a new extension/version to the Extensions repository.

 *Note: Calls `IColonyNetwork.addExtension`.*